eamonwong/YouTube-Downloader/README.md

-# YouTube-Downloader
+# YouTube Downloader
 Overview

-YouTube-Downloader is a straightforward Python automation project that empowers you to effortlessly download any YouTube video directly to your computer, ensuring you get the highest available resolution.
+YouTube Downloader is a straightforward Python automation project that empowers you to effortlessly download any YouTube video directly to your computer, ensuring you get the highest available resolution.
 This project simplifies the process, providing a command-line interface for a quick and convenient YouTube video download experience.

 Features
 - Simplified Video Download: